 - Scripts must be typed and arranged in professional play script format.
 Please provide a synopsis and character breakdown(s) with your play or sample.

 - Please type your entry in a reasonable font and include stage directions where necessary.
 Please submit a .pdf of your entry so that all formatting will remain intact and no edits can be accidentally made while your submission is being reviewed.

 - Entries must be received by the deadline to be considered.
-The deadline is February 1, 2021.
+The deadline will be announced in Fall 2021.

 - All entries are final, but playwrights will have the opportunity for feedback and revisions between their selection as a winner and any public reading or presentation.

 - Entries will be adjudicated by a panel of artists and peers drawn from the Philadelphia Theatre Community, the Industry at large, and the Company.

 - If you have representation, please include your representation’s contact information on your cover page, along with your preference for whom to contact (it may be the playwright directly).

 - The winner will be notified by phone (if provided) or email and announced publicly.

 - If you are a playwright who would like to submit their work for the Terrence McNally Award please submit using this google form: https://bit.ly/3qeyJez.

 - If you do not have a Gmail account or have trouble accessing the application online, you may submit your application directly by emailing [email protected]